-From 2012 onward, countless hours of attention have been paid to James Cameron’s dive into Challenger Deep—the deepest point of the Mariana’s Trench.
+From 2012 onward, countless hours of attention have been paid to James Cameron’s dive into Challenger Deep—the deepest point of the Mariana’s Trench (which resulted Rolex producing a watch in his name).
 His feature documentary on the experience hit theaters in 2014, and since then countless hours of attention have been paid to this groundbreaking modern expedition.
 What may come as a surprise to many is that Cameron’s dive was not the first of its kind, and its predecessor dates quite a bit further back than you might expect.

 Here is the Bathyscaphe Trieste underwater.

 The Bathyscaphe Trieste